muralcode/aza-weather/README.md

 Currently the app customizations, images and colors are built within the project (for demonstration purposes)
 ## Local build process

 It is recommended that the information in the other sections of this document are examined prior to attempting to compile and run the app.
-For the reasons discussed above, a developer cannot simply clone the repository and run the financialApp
+For the reasons discussed above, a developer cannot simply clone the repository and run the aza-weather app

 ### Software Prerequisites